suve/copydeps/README.txt

   TARGET-DIR specifies the directory to copy the .so / .dll files to.
   When omitted, defaults to the directory of the target executable.

+Program options:
+--dry-run
+  Print the list of dependencies without actually copying the .so / .dll files.

 Dependencies:
 - cp